telerik/ajax-docs/controls/grid/functionality/filtering/checklist-filtering.md

 ## FilterType HeaderContext

 This filtering type provides look and feel that resembles the filter in Excel.
 It is available for RadGrid since Q3 2015.
-To enable this mode you should set the **FilterType** property of RadGrid to **HeaderContext** and turn on the header context menu (**EnableHeaderContextMenu="true"**).
+To enable this mode you should set the **FilterType** property of RadGrid to **HeaderContext**.
+Then you need to turn on the header context menu (**EnableHeaderContextMenu="true"**) and the context filter menu (**EnableHeaderContextFilterMenu="true"**).

 >note If you are using **client-side binding** the header context menu must be disabled (**EnableHeaderContextMenu="false"**).
 Additionally you should populate the HeaderContext filter menu by using a **Web Service** instead of using **LoadOnDemand** feature.
 >